The Value of Silver Dimes Before & After 1964

 What is Junk Silver?

-The term junk silver is used for a category of silver coins that were minted in huge numbers and circulated, and, therefore, do not command any collectible premium.
+The term junk silver is used for a category of silver coins that were minted in huge numbers and circulated, and, therefore, do not command any fine silver pricing, collectible add-ons, or numismatic premium.
 However, don’t let the junk moniker fool you.
-These coins are always in high demand from investors who are interested in owning silver, not rare coins.
+These silver coins are always in high demand from investors who are interested in owning silver, not rare coins.
+You may even occasionally find some pre-1965 junk silver coins in your piggy bank at home.
+Some junk silver coins may also include such currency denominations as 35% silver War Nickels, 40% silver 1965-1970 Kennedy half dollars, and various silver dollars, but no pennies.

-Until 1965, the United States mint typically issued silver coins in an alloy that consisted of 90% silver and 10% copper.
-This alloy is also referred to as “coin silver”.
+Until 1965, the United States Mint typically issued silver coins in an alloy that consisted of 90% silver and 10% copper.
+This alloy is also referred to as “coin silver,” and “silver coinage.”

-Today it is more common for mints and refiners to produce silver in at least .999 purity.
+Today, it is more common for mints and refiners to produce silver in at least .999 purity.
 Modern coins are not designed for circulation, so alloy metals to improve wear characteristics are often dropped from the formula.
-Metals which are at least .999, or “bullion”, purity are built into some important laws.
+Metals that are at least .999 grade purity, or “bullion” purity, are built into some important laws.
 For example, investors seeking to own precious metals in their retirement account must have .999 in most cases.
-Junk silver is not eligible to be held inside an IRA.
+Junk silver is not eligible to be held inside a precious metals IRA.

-Any combination of Pre-1965 “junk” silver dimes, quarters and half dollars with a face value of $1 will contain 0.715 oz. of actual silver content.
-In other words, ten silver dimes contain .715 troy ounces of pure silver, if the coins were to be melted and the silver extracted.
+Any combination of heavily circulated pre-1965 “junk” silver dimes, quarters, and half dollars with a face value of $1 will be averaged as having 0.715 ounces of actual silver content due to the circulated condition of the coins.
+This is true whether the silver coin is considered antique or not.
+In other words, ten silver dimes contain 0.715 troy ounces of pure silver, if the coins were to be melted and the silver extracted.

-Interestingly, the one-dollar coins, such as Peace and Morgan silver dollars, have slightly more silver content than an equivalent face value of smaller coins.
-Each silver dollar contains .7732 oz. of silver content.
+Interestingly, the one-dollar coins, such as Peace and Morgan silver dollars, have slightly more silver content than the equivalent face value of smaller coins.
+Each silver dollar contains 0.77344 oz of silver content.
+An investor or collector might find it important to know that this will be reflected in the total price, as they tend to have higher premiums than dimes, quarters, and half dollars

 Types of Silver Dimes